vitorhirota/QgisImageAnalysis/README.md

 ### Segmentation

-Given a raster image, this method segments the image by first clustering it with a k-means method and then labeling connected components.
+Given a raster image, this method segments it by first clustering with a k-means method and then labeling connected components.
 Output is a shapefile with all the segments found.

 ### Statistics computation